Magnesium Stearate - What is it doing in your supplements?

 Read a detailed explanation of magnesium stearate’s role as a lubricant in manufacturing facilities.

-It is commonly noted in medical literature that magnesium stearate increases the time it takes for tablets and capsules to dissolve due to the film it forms on capsule or tablet ingredients.
-Magnesium stearate coats a good portion of the molecules in a tablet or capsule, requiring digestive enzymes to break down the magnesium stearate coating before being able to access the nutrients it envelops.
+It is commonly noted in medical literature that magnesium stearate decreases the absorption rates of tablets and capsules.
+It coats a good portion of the molecules in a tablet or capsule, requiring digestive enzymes to break down the magnesium stearate coating before the nutrients it envelops are made available for absorption.

 In a study published in the journal Pharmaceutical Technology (April, 1985), the percent dissolution for capsules after 20 minutes in solution went from 90% without stearates to 25% with stearates.
 In other words, stearates reduced the rate the capsule dissolved by 65%!
 This may result in the nutrients not dissolving in the appropriate section of the intestines as intended.
 We are particularly concerned about individuals with impaired digestion who may have more difficulty absorbing nutrients coated with magnesium stearate.

-Hydrogenated oils are a common source for the magnesium stearate used in pharmaceuticals and supplements.
-The stearates are made by hydrogenating cottonseed or palm oil.
+Cottonseed and palm oil are commonly used to make magnesium stearate.
 Cottonseed oil has the highest content of pesticide residues of all commercial oils; cotton crops are heavily sprayed.
-In the hydrogenation process, the oil is subjected to high heat and pressure in the presence of a metal catalyst for several hours, creating a hydrogenated saturated fat.
-Hydrogenated vegetable fats contain altered molecules derived from fatty acids.
-According to Udo Erasmus in Fats and Oils, the metal catalyst used in the hydrogenation process may also contaminate the stearates produced.
+In the hydrogenation process, the oil is subjected to high heat and pressure in the presence of a metal catalyst for several hours.
+The resultant stearates contain undesirable altered molecules.
+According to Udo Erasmus in his book Fats and Oils, the metal catalyst used in the hydrogenation process may also contaminate the stearates produced.

 While we don’t know the percentage of supplements in the U.S. that are contaminated, according to a New York Times article “Nearly all of the herbal dietary supplements tested in a Congressional investigation contained trace amounts of lead and other contaminants…” There have also been news stories over the years about contaminated supplements, such as heavy metals in 20 percent of Ayurvedic herbal products tested in the Boston area in 2004.
 Clearly, contamination is an issue of concern.